Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Stratified randomized experiments

-Below we give two additional remarks for Theorem \ref{thm:treated_sen}.
-First, for matched pair studies, $\tilde{G}_{\Gamma}(\cdot)$ has a closed-form solution and can be efficiently approximated by Monte Carlo method.
-For general matched set studies, when the number of sets is large, we can approximate $\tilde{G}_{\Gamma}(\cdot)$ by the tail probability of a Gaussian distribution; see \citet{GKR2000} and \citet{SL22quantile} for efficient computation and asymptotic validity of such Gaussian approximations.

-Second, similar to Theorem \ref{thm:comb_all}, we can combine prediction intervals for treated units and control units to obtain confidence intervals for all units.
-However, in a matched observational study, especially when we match each treated unit with one or multiple controls, we are often interested in treatment effects for treated units.
-In such cases, sensitivity analysis for effect quantiles among treated units as in Theorem \ref{thm:treated_sen} can be more preferable than that for all units.
+Similar to Theorem \ref{thm:comb_all}, we can combine prediction intervals for treated units and control units to obtain confidence intervals for all units.
+Nevertheless, in a matched observational study, especially when we match each treated unit with one or multiple controls, we are often interested in treatment effects for treated units.
+In such cases, sensitivity analysis for effect quantiles among treated units as in Theorem \ref{thm:treated_sen} can be preferable to that for all units.
+Theorem \ref{thm:treated_sen} also extends \citet{Rosenbaum2002attribute} by allowing attributable effects defined in terms of treatment effect quantiles among treated units.